sdivye92/OntoSim/README.md

 ```
 Now save and exit the File.

-Once again compile the pkg with `sh catkin_make` and custom msg is created.
+Once again compile the pkg with `catkin_make` and custom msg is created.

 To add this msg into the ros node file, simply import it as follow